mmzhang7/Recipes-Project/README.md

 **NMAR Analysis**

 We believe the avg_rating column in the dataset is NMAR.
 The missing values occur because some recipes have not been rated by users, and this missingness may depend on unobserved factors such as the recipe’s popularity or visibility on the platform.
 For example, less appealing or rarely viewed recipes may be less likely to receive ratings.
-To potentially make this missingness MAR, we could collect additional data such as the number of views, saves, or shares a recipe has, or whether it includes a photo or tags—factors that might influence whether a user rates a recipe.
+To potentially make this missingness MAR, we could collect additional data such as the number of views, saves, or shares a recipe has, or whether it includes a photo or tags.

 **Missingness Dependency**